sophieyanzhao/sophieyanzhao.github.io/performance.md

 As we mentioned in *Model Section* and demonstrated in the bar plot below, our dynamic load balancer has shown the success while using mixed GPUs (p2xlarger and g3.4xlarger).

 ![p](dynamic.png)

+For mixed GPUs setting, we test with 1 p2.xlarge + 1 g3.4xlarge and 1 p2x.large + 3 g3.4xlarge.
+We also run 2 g3.4xlarge and 4 g3.4xlarge to get an idea what is the rough runtime lower bound that we can achieve, since g3.4xlarge is faster than p2.xlarge.
+We calculate the theoretical performance by taking into of the difference in performance between one p2 and one g3, and subtract this difference from 2 and 4 g3.4xlarge, our lower bounds.
+We should hopefully reach the theoretical performance if everything is perfectly optimized.
+However, this is not reachable in our experiment, since the first epoch is run in imbalanced way to estimate the data split for the next epochs.
+We'd need to run a large amount of epochs to average out the overhead from the first epoch.
+Nonetheless, we see that our dynamic balance loader has successfully mitigated this imbalance overhead to an extent, making it faster than the non-dynamic setup for both 1 P2 +1 G3 and 1P2 + 3 G3 setups.